-What Can I Do With a Bachelor's in Business Management?
+What You Can Do With a Bachelor's in Business Management

-As a versatile degree, a bachelor's in business management prepares graduates for a variety of career paths.
-Business graduates work in accounting, sales, finance, and marketing, holding positions as managers and analysts.
+As a versatile degree, a bachelor's in business management prepares graduates for a variety of career paths in fields such as accounting, sales, finance, and marketing.
 In many of these fields, a bachelor's degree in business management qualifies candidates for entry-level positions.
-After gaining work experience or earning an advanced degree, professionals can increase their career opportunities and salary potential.
-Workers in this field often earn high salaries, with sales managers and marketing managers earning a median salary of over $100,000 a year, according to the Bureau of Labor Statistics (BLS).
+However, gaining work experience or earning an advanced degree can lead to increased career opportunities and salary potential.
+Additionally, workers in this field often earn high salaries, with sales managers and marketing managers earning a median salary of over $100,000 a year, according to the Bureau of Labor Statistics (BLS).

 Accountants prepare financial records, including personal and business tax records.
 They review financial records to ensure their accuracy and oversee financial operations for businesses.
 A bachelor's degree in business with a concentration in accounting prepares candidates for many entry-level accountant jobs.
-At the higher levels, professionals with a master's can become CPAs.
+At the higher levels, professionals with a master's degree can qualify for CPA certification.

 - Sales Manager